 Even if your brand falls into the “goods” category, you can still draw appeal by focusing on the new experiences your product will provide.

 Is it the first time you’ve made this offer?
 Is it a once-in-a-lifetime deal?
 Does it come with an exclusive limited-edition gift?
 If so, highlight it!

-However, deals like free cards make for a new customer experience.
+Deals like a free calendar just before the holidays make for a new, seasonally relevant customer experience.

 Let’s look at another example from retail giant Walmart.

 Notice how Walmart draws attention to their “best offer ever” in this ad.
 Doesn’t it make you want to learn more by clicking on the red call-to-action button before you miss out on the chance to save an extra $35?

 By defining what makes this offer different from others and what new experience customers will get from it, Walmart has created an enticing ad that will get people to act fast.